Symphony9/help-me-respond/README.md

 ## Help me respond

+Hello there :)

+Thank you for your interest in *help-me-respond*!

+Any feedback is highly appreciated.
+In case you run into problems please feel free to create an issue for me at [https://github.com/Symphony9/help-me-respond/issues](https://github.com/Symphony9/help-me-respond/issues)

+Have fun coding using this little lib <3

+## About

 This is a simple response helper which should make your life a bit easier.
 It supports localization and friendly messages for users.
 Help-me-respond preconfigures HTTP responses for you by setting the status code, processing the message and setting headers.
 You only need to call one of the API functions and pass the message in a form of a string or an object to it.